1. An overview of IELTS Listening Test

 1.3.
 IELTS Listening Test Marking Scheme

-The band score of IELTS Listening Test corresponding to the number of correct answers is illustrated in the table below:
+The band score of IELTS Listening Test is applied for both the Listening Test of IELTS General Training and IELTS Academic, corresponding to the number of correct answers is illustrated in the table below:

 Band Score Correct Answers